 Dining Camp Tables

 Your portable picnic table should also be sturdy.
-People will be bumping it, and it needs to be able to support the weight of your food drink, and the elbows resting on it.
+People will bump it, and it needs to be able to support the weight of your food, drink, and elbows resting on it.

 Before you buy, decide how many people will typically be seated at the table and buy accordingly.

-Remember, RVs don't have endless storage space, so you still want a portable table that will pack away in a relatively small space.
+Remember, RVs don't have endless storage space, so you still want a portable table that will pack away in a relatively small area.

-Consider the weight of the portable picnic table as well because you will need to consider the weight of everything you carry in your RV so you don't go over your weight limit.
-Doing so is very dangerous.
+Consider the weight of the portable picnic table as well.
+Why?
+You must consider the weight of everything you carry in your RV so you don't go over your cargo carrying capacity.